What is Image Compression And Why Is It Important?

 5 Reasons Why Image Compression Is Important

-When it comes to your website, you want one that is visually appealing, but it must also be uploaded quickly to keep your visitors wanting more.
+When it comes to your website, you want one that is visually appealing, but it must also load quickly to keep your visitors engaged.

 Compressed Image Load Fast